 Enter the rotations per minute (RPM) of the axle and the wheel diameter into the calculator to determine the wheel speed.
+This calculator can also evaluate the diameter or RPM when provided the other variables.

 Wheel Speed Formula